Zach Danziger – In the Wider Blackstar Orbit

 Where Zach Danziger fits in Bowie’s timeline

-The Donny McCaslin Group was known for its explosive energy and rhythmic complexity, drawing equally from jazz improvisation, electronic music, and contemporary rock.
+The Donny McCaslin Group was known for explosive improvisation, rhythmic complexity and a porous boundary between jazz, electronics and rock.

 Rhythm beyond tradition